Psychology in Education

 Transfer credits from courses taken outside of Teachers College are not accepted toward any M.A. program at Teachers College.

 The degree is 36 credits in total made of 18 or 24 credits within the CCPX department, plus the breadth requirement of three (2-3 credit) courses outside of CCPX/CPPJ but within TC.
-Any remaining elective credits can be applied to courses anywhere in the TC or Columbia University & Health Sciences campus (a.k.a. cross-registration).
+Any remaining elective credits can be satisfied using courses from anywhere in TC or Columbia University (including the Health Sciences campus).

 All students matriculating in the M.A.
 Program are given a copy of the Student Handbook for the specific academic year in which they matriculate.
 The Handbook outlines these requirements in detail.